theodormoroianu/ThirdYearCourses/Vision/Tema1/README.txt

 ## Dependencies

-The required dependencies are the latest versions of:
+The required dependencies are the latest versions (but probably any recent one will work) of:
  * numpy
  * opencv-python
  * tensorflow